God Is Good!: Critical reception

 Timothy Yap, reviewing for JubileeCast, concluded in his review of the album: "In terms of recording techniques, budget, co-writers, and duet partners, Carnes has everything going for him.
 He just needs to work on his songs --- they need more hooks."
 Reviewing for Worship Leader, Christopher Watson said "All the tracts are solid.
 But some are truly special, bold, and full of energy that fuels the soul," concluding with the recommendation that "It would be great to see what Cody would do with more creative instrumentation, beyond the standard worship team rhythm section and vocal cast."

+Awards and nominations

 Touring

 On October 10, 2022, Cody Carnes announced his first headlining tour, dubbed the God Is Good!
 Tour, joined by Benjamin William Hastings as a special guest and set to visit eight cities across the United States in 2023.
 The tour will commence at Desperation Church, Cullman, Alabama on February 8, 2023, concluding at The King's University in Dallas, Texas, on February 19, 2023.